Ben-geo/gsoc25-mesa/README.md

 ## Context

-[Project Mesa](https://github.com/mesa) Mesa is an open-source Python library for agent-based modeling, ideal for simulating complex systems and exploring emergent behaviors.
+[Mesa](https://github.com/mesa) Mesa is an open-source Python library for agent-based modeling, ideal for simulating complex systems and exploring emergent behaviors.

 [Mesa-Frames](https://github.com/mesa/mesa-frames) extends Mesa to support large-scale simulations with thousands or even millions of agents.
 By storing agents in a DataFrame, Mesa-Frames enables vectorized operations, leading to significant improvements in scalability and computational efficiency, particularly when multiple agents are activated simultaneously.